mitsake/rng-pcb/docs/assembly.md

 ## Attach the screen

-The screen fits best if you remove the plastic from the four-pin header.
-Pliers should do this pretty well, and you can then have the screen sitting on top of the microcontroller.
-Solder the screen in place.
+The screen fits best if you remove the plastic from the four-pin header with pliers.

 ![A small OLED screen.
 The four-pin header has had the black plastic spacer removed](images/oled.jpg)

+Doing this lets the screen sit on top of the microcontroller and mostly flush with the top PCB.
+Once you've got the screen in position, flip the stack of boards over and solder the screen in place.

 ## All done!